-I lived in the same house until I was 8.
+I lived in the same house until I was eight.

-From the time I was 8 until I was 18, we moved 7 times.
-My parents moved a few additional times while I was away at college, giving me their new address and telling me how to find it when I came home for a break.
+From the time I was eight until I was eighteen, we moved seven times.
+My parents moved a few additional times while I was away at college, giving me the new address each time, allowing me to continue to come visit.

-All of this moving was within the same small town, where my dad ran a company that was one of the primary home builders.
-One of the houses they built for us had no carpet, no sheetrock on the walls, and no outlet covers, and we stored most of our furniture in the garage.
-Another house had an indoor pool with a diving board and we could throw parties all winter long.
+All of this moving was within the same small town, where my dad was one of the primary home builders.
+One of the houses they built for us had no carpet, no paint, no outlet covers, a yard full of rocks, and we stored most of our furniture in the garage.
+Another house had an indoor pool with a diving board and we threw parties all winter long.
 The quality of our house depended on the economy and its current effect on the housing industry.

 I worked for my dad’s company while I was growing up.
 I learned that I liked to get paid, and I have always been willing to work anywhere I could.
 Over the years I’ve worked at a variety of places, including a donut shop, opthamologist office, pizza place, ski lodge, marina store, the Circle K, a barbeque joint, the JCPenney call center, and a titanium plant, just to name a few.

 In most of these places I embarrassed myself, like at the titanium plant when I sent the French Navy to Taco Bell with unfortunate results.
 Or I watched other people do embarrassing things–I had to bust a guy stealing “adult” magazines at the Circle K.

 Here are some other pictures from that issue of Good Housekeeping.
 I find them fascinating…